netdata/netdata/docs/quickstart/infrastructure.md

 Together, the Netdata Agent and Netdata Cloud create a powerful, infinitely-scalable infrastructure monitoring solution.

-The Netdata Agent uses zero-configuration collectors to instantly gather metrics from every application and container, and the distributed data model lets you monitor everything at a fraction of the cost compared to centralized metrics databases.
+The Netdata Agent uses zero-configuration collectors to gather metrics from every application and container instantly.
+The distributed data model lets you monitor everything at a fraction of the cost compared to centralized metrics databases.
 Netdata Cloud unifies all the metrics from these distributed nodes on customizable, interactive, and real-time visualizations.

-In this quickstart guide, you'll learn how to see key metrics from all your nodes in one interface, and build your first dashboard for aggregating like metrics from many distributed nodes.
+In this quickstart guide, you'll learn how to see key metrics from all your nodes in one interface and build your first dashboard for aggregating like metrics from many distributed nodes.
 You'll then take a peek into configuring individual nodes, in addition to helpful pointers about collecting all the metrics from every critical application in your infrastructure.